De Grafe Silver UC/F

 The inputs/outputs can connect to VCR, televisions and video cameras, there are 7 processors to divide up the tasks of creating special effects.

-The computer would produce film titles, subtitles, cross video, graphics and animation, examples of what the machine could produce may be seen on youtube.
+The computer would produce film titles, subtitles, cross video, graphics and animation, examples of what the machine could produce may be seen here on Youtube.

 Dimensions: 23cm (w) x 57cm (d) x 50cm (h).